Faith Tours of India

 Introduced to India over 1000 years ago, Sufism has Islamic links.
 Followers focus on connecting with God and humility.

 Sufi Zikr ceremonies help followers stay close to God by chanting holy words.
-Urs festival, on Saint Moinuddin Chishti’s death anniversary, is celebrated with prayers and music.
+The Urs festival, on the anniversary of Saint Moinuddin Chishti’s death, is celebrated with prayers and music.

 Sufi shrines and dargah visits are popular during specialist Sufi pilgrimage tours in India.
 Visitors pay their respects to the buried saint.
-On our Sufi tour , you’ll visit the Nizamuddin Dargah of Sufi Saint Hazrat Nizamuddin Auliya, a tomb and centre to study Sufi philosophy in India, in the Nizamuddin West area of Delhi.
+On a Sufi tour in India, you’ll visit the Nizamuddin Dargah of Sufi Saint Hazrat Nizamuddin Auliya, a tomb and centre to study Sufi philosophy in India, in the Nizamuddin West area of Delhi.

 WHY CHOOSE SOUL OF INDIA TOURS?